convo-lang/convo-lang/docs/convo-db.md

 ---

-### `HttpConvoDb`

-A proxy adapter for remote ConvoDb instances over HTTP.

-It can expose normal ConvoDb methods and proxy supported internal driver operations through command execution when needed.
+### `HttpConvoCompletionService` (An HTTP database proxy)

+HTTP-backed database access can proxy normal ConvoDb calls to a remote server.

 Best for: